rubenvanassche/Space-Invaders/docs/Report.md

 ### Some Names
 - Controllers : work between views and entities
 - Models : set's of entities
-- Entities : specific objects, stroing information and having a interface for quering information
+- Entities : specific objects, storing information and having a interface for querying information
 - Views : objects connected to entities representing them to the user
 - Factories : systems to create Entities and views
 - SI(Space Invaders Element) :  special container containing all the models, views and controllers which is being used through the whole system